mrmonopoly26/seminar/README.md

     - TODO: Acronym Preview
     - TODO: List of Symobls Preview
     - TODO: Font Sample
-    - TODO: Create latex class and latex for FEIF
     - TODO: Create FEIFTemplate.svg
-- TODO Should we add a template for lecture notes?
 - TODO Should we add a template for grant applications?
 - TODO Refine Tufte Template
 - TODO Packacking for tempaltes with download parts does not work